-Find out about how your doctor decides which treatment you need for non Hodgkin lymphoma (NHL).
+Find out how your doctor decides which treatment you need for non-Hodgkin lymphoma (NHL).
 And read about the types of treatment you might have.

 Targeted cancer drugs work by ‘targeting’ those differences that a cancer cell has.
 Find out how you might have these drugs for non Hodgkin lymphoma (NHL).

 Radiotherapy uses high energy rays to kill cancer cells.
 See how you might have it for non-Hodgkin lymphoma.

 Find out how steroids work, and how they can be used to treat non-Hodgkin lymphoma (NHL).

 High dose chemotherapy damages the stem cells that make blood cells in the bone marrow.
 So after this intensive treatment you have a stem cell or bone marrow transplant to replace the cells.

 Surgery isn’t often used as to treat non-Hodgkin lymphoma.
 See when you might have it and what to expect at the hospital.